-VIT1 Information Technology Level (full day, B Week, 2nd Semester), 2.25 credits

-Students will be introduced to the two main introductory courses: TestOut PC Pro and CodeHS Web Design.
+VIT1 Information Technology Level (full day, B Week, 2 nd Semester), 2.25 credits Students will be introduced to the two main introductory courses: TestOut PC Pro and CodeHS Web Design.
 Using the TestOut PC Pro course as a base, the students will explore basic troubleshooting and computer hardware in our lab and through their lab software.
 They will learn about different cables, storage devices, the command line, setting up operating systems, and much more.
 Using the CodeHS Web Design course, they will learn the basic structure of a web page and how to build it themselves in HTML and CSS and Bootstrap.
-TestOut's PC Pro and Code HS' Web design courses prepare the students to take the CompTIA A+Exam and the Certiport IT Specialist HTML and CSS exam respectively.

-VIT2 Information Technology Level II (full day, A Week, full year), 4.5 credits

-Throughout the first semester, students will be introduced to two courses: TestOut Network Pro and CodeHS Web Development.
+The TestOut PC Pro and Code HS Web design courses prepare the students to take the CompTIA A+Exam and the Certiport IT Specialist HTML and CSS exam respectively.
+VIT2 Information Technology Level II (full day, A Week, full year), 4.50 credits Throughout the first semester, students will be introduced to two courses: TestOut Network Pro and CodeHS Web Development.
 Network Pro dives deeper into the student's hardware knowledge, teaching them the essentials of setting up networks using professional equipment.
 Web Development takes their web knowledge to the next level, teaching the students how to work with Javascript and some more popular libraries like JQuery.
 These two courses prepare the students to take CompTIA's Network+ exam, and the Certiport IT Specialist Javascript exam.
-For the second semester, the students will work on TestOut's Security Pro, and CodeHS'
+For the second semester, the students will work on TestOut Linux Pro, and CodeHS Python Courses.
+The CodeHS Python course provides an introduction to programming with Python.

-Python Courses.
-Security Pro delves into working in the cyber security field, discussing threats, attacks, vulnerabilities, network design and diagnosis, cryptography, wireless threats, and much more.
-Code HS' Python course works through and introduction to programming through Python.
 Some concepts covered will be loops, functions, strings, and data structures.
-These two courses prepare the students to take CompTIA's Security+exam, and the Certiport IT Specialist Python exam.

-VIT3 Information Technology Level III (full day, B Week, full year), 4.5 credits

-Students will advance their knowledge of computer network setup and operation and will be responsible for the daily operation of the school's Help Desk.
+These two courses prepare the students to take CompTIA's Linux+ exam, and the Certiport IT Specialist Python exam.
+VIT3 Information Technology Level III (full day, B Week, full year), 4.50 credits Students will advance their knowledge of computer network setup and operation and will be responsible for the daily operation of the school's Help Desk.
 Students will learn how to defend a network against outside intrusion with the TestOut Security Pro curriculum.
-They will also participate in multiple Cyber-Security Competitions.
+Security Pro prepares students for working in the cyber security field, discussing threats, attacks, vulnerabilities, network design and diagnosis, cryptography, wireless threats,and much more.
+It will prepare them to take the CompTIA Security+ exam.
+They will also participate in multiple Cybersecurity Competitions.
 Students will advance their knowledge of web design with HTML5, CSS3 and Javascript coding.
 They will develop web sites for the school intranet, as well as, outside organizations.

-VIT4 Information Technology Level IV (full day, A Week, full year), 4.5 credits

-Those students not taking part in Monty Tech's cooperative work experience will be assisting in the support tasks needed to maintain the school's computer systems and network infrastructure as part of the operation of the school's Help Desk.
-Student will also participate in multiple Cybersecurity competitions.
-Students will continue programming in Python and continue their network training with the Cisco Routing and Switching Essentials curriculum.
+VIT4 Information Technology Level IV (full day, A Week, full year), 4.50 credits Those students not taking part in Monty Tech's cooperative work experience will be assisting in the support tasks needed to maintain the school's computer systems and network infrastructure as part of the operation of the school's Help Desk.
+Students will also participate in multiple Cybersecurity competitions.
+Students will continue programming in Python and can continue to pursue other IT industry certifications.